csgillespie/efficientR/main.md

 ### R package

-This book has an associated R package that contains data sets and functions referenced in the book.
+This book has an associated R package that contains datasets and functions referenced in the book.
 The package is hosted on [github](https://github.com/csgillespie/efficient) and can be installed using the **devtools** package:

 ```r